Create and use Custom Elements with Angular

 Test the application

-We can now go ahead and test this application by adding the following content to app.component.html:
+Go ahead and test by adding the following to app.component.html:

 <app-greeter name="John"></app-greeter>

-Run ng serve and open the browser to see the component in action.
-The result should be as seen in the screenshot below:
+Run ng serve and open the browser to see it working.
+The result should look like the screenshot below:

 Creating the custom element

-It's now time to transform our component to a custom element.
-There are a bunch of things that we need to do.
+Time to transform our component into a custom element.
+A few things need doing.

 import { BrowserModule } from '@angular/platform-browser';